 Former Writer for Proposals Department, Christie’s New York

 Double Minor: Economics & Studio Art

 Abby Bauman has enjoyed a winding path since graduating in 2009.
-Starting in PR, on to a development role at DC's National Gallery of Art, and finally joining Christie's New York in 2012 where she still remains, Abby reflects on her journey and shares the advice she's gathered along the way.
+Starting in PR, on to a development role at DC's National Gallery of Art, and joining Christie's New York in 2012, Abby reflects on her journey and shares the advice she's gathered along the way.

 DeacLink: What did you study at Wake?
 How has your career unfolded since?

 Abby Bauman: At Wake, I was an Art History major with minors in Economics and Studio Art.
 I hadn’t really taken any art history classes before my 20th century art history class, but then became very interested in pursuing it further.